Category:

 Evisort

-What sets Evisort apart is its focus on insight over storage.
-Instead of just keeping contracts organized, it interprets them by showing how performance, risk, and obligations align with company goals.
+Instead of just keeping contracts organized, Evisort interprets them by showing how performance, risk, and obligations align with company goals.

 It can even pull from industry data and relevant cases to give teams context for negotiation strategies or benchmarking.

-The result is a platform that turns everyday contract data into a clear source of truth for decision-making.
+The result is a platform that turns everyday contract data into a clear source of truth, so you end up with informed legal decision-making.

 Best Features

-• AI contract analytics: Reviews documents and extracts clauses, renewal terms, and risk indicators automatically.
+• AI contract analytics: Automated document review and extracts clauses, renewal terms, and risk indicators automatically.

 • Centralized repository: Keeps all agreements searchable and easy to access across departments.